 The less-expensive, traditional, B-series grands have an untapered soundboard, solid beech bridge with beech cap, maple hammer shanks, expansion-type keybed, and hammers with mahogany moldings and AA felt.
 The same quality wood and strings are used in both.
 The rim parts are joined, and the soundboard and ribs installed, in a more efficient, less time-consuming manner than with the C. Bechstein models.
 C. Bechstein keys still use leather key bushings, whereas the B-series keys use the more conventional cloth bushings.
 Bone keytops are an option on the C. Bechstein pianos, and genuine ebony sharps are used on both series.

-The company uses its own Silver Line action in the Bechstein series and, in the C. Bechstein series, its Gold Line action, which is made to slightly stricter tolerances.
-As part of its global strategy, the company uses multiple suppliers for nearly all parts; parts for the Gold Line action come from Renner in Germany, while Silver Line parts are sourced from several countries, including China.
-Both actions appear to be well made, and both are of the Renner design, with the smooth, responsive touch characteristic of that design.
-Of course, the parts from Renner are more time-tested than the others.
+The company uses its own Silver Line action in the Bechstein series and, in the C. Bechstein Pianos series, uses its Gold Line action which is made to slightly stricter tolerances.
+As part of its global strategy, Bechstein uses multiple suppliers for nearly all parts; parts for the Gold Line action come from Germany, while Silver Line parts are sourced from several countries, including China.
+Both actions are well-made, boasting the smooth and responsive touch so characteristic of that design.

 When the two lines are compared side by side, there are differences in their finished quality and performance level.
 Although the B-series pianos are, generally speaking, very good instruments with a slightly warmer default tone quality, the C. Bechstein models clearly outperform this less expensive line, and are free of the small tonal inconsistencies and minor flaws we have observed in the B series.
 It’s possible that the comparative shortcomings of the B-series instruments could be remedied by further technical work, but it’s apparent that they are not prepped at the factory to the same standard as the C. Bechstein pianos.